eazybytes/microservices/README.md

 ## Topics covered in the course
 * Section 1 - Introduction to Microservices Architecture
-* Section 2 - Create accounts, loans & cards Microservices using Spring Boot
+* Section 2- Building microservices using Spring Boot
-* Section 3 - Right sizing the microservices & identify boundaries
+* Section 3 - How do we right size our microservices & identify boundaries
-* Section 4 - Handle deployment, portability &  scalability of microservices using Docker containers
+* Section 4 - Handle deployment, portability &  scalability of microservices using Docker
-* Section 5 - Introduction to Cloud Native Apps, 15-Factor methodology
+* Section 5 - Deep Dive on Cloud Native Apps & 15-Factor methodology
 * Section 6 - Configurations Management in Microservices
 * Section 7 - Using MySQL DBs inside microservices
 * Section 8 - Service Discovery & Service Registration in microservices